adobe/spectrum-web-components/packages/combobox/README.md

 ```

 </sp-tab-panel>
 </sp-tabs>

 ## Labeling

 A combobox must be labeled.
+Typically, you should render a visible label via `<sp-field-label>`.
-Either provide an accessible label via the `label` attribute, or render a visible label via `<sp-field-label>`:
+For exceptional cases, provide an accessible label via the `label` attribute.

 ```html
 <sp-field-label for="color">Color</sp-field-label>